 Climbing the Eiffel Tower is a dream come true.
 Of course, you have to take into account the prices and the crowds that you will find.
 Therefore, you should be mentally prepared to fully enjoy this unique experience and join the group of 250 million people who have made the Eiffel Tower one of the most visited monuments in the world.

-Knowing about the elevators, how to get to the Eiffel Tower, the Eiffel Tower ticket prices and taking into account some of the tips that I will dedicate in this article will serve you wonderfully to fully enjoy the incredible views of the Iron Lady.
+Knowing how the elevators work, how to get there, the ticket prices of the Eiffel Tower and take into account some of the tips that I will dedicate in this article, will serve you wonderfully to fully enjoy the incredible views of the Iron Lady.

-Those who simply show up without pre-booked tickets are likely to lose a lot of time in the initial entry line: In summer in Paris, waits of one to two hours are very common (weekends and holidays can be worse).
+Those who simply show up without pre-booked tickets are likely to waste a lot of time at the entrance.
+In summer, waits of one to two hours are very common (weekends and holidays can be worse).
 It's a shame, especially because if you anticipate in advance it is very easy and quick to book online and buy your ticket to the Eiffel Tower from the official website of Hellotickets.

-2. If tickets are sold out, don't despair
+2. If tickets are sold out do not despair

-And if you are already late, with less advance notice, but at an added cost, you can take a gamble at the last minute by reserving a table at any of the elegant restaurants of the Eiffel Tower.
+And if you are already late, with less advance notice but with an added cost, you can take a gamble at the last minute by reserving a table at any of the elegant restaurants of the Eiffel Tower.
 In this way, you can enjoy more than wonderful views along with a good meal.